versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 <section markdown="1">

-A consumer represents an audio or video media track being forwarded from a mediasoup router.
+A consumer represents an audio or video source being forwarded from a mediasoup router to an endpoint.
 It's created on top of a transport that defines how the media packets are carried.

 </section>